nice-digital/NICE-model-repo/README.md

 ## About the model

-The Exeter Oncology Model: RCC edition is a platform cost-effectiveness model encompassing each decision node in the disease area for advanced renal cell carcinoma.
+The Exeter Oncology Model: Renal Cell Carcinoma edition (EOM:RCC) is a platform cost-effectiveness model encompassing each decision node in the disease area for advanced renal cell carcinoma.

-This model has been created as part of a NICE pilot aimed both at reducing the long-term resource requirements for appraisal within crowded treatment pathways and at assessing the feasibility of incorporating treatment sequences into decision making.
+This model has been created as part of a National Institute for Health and Care Excellence (NICE) pilot aimed both at reducing the long-term resource requirements for appraisal within crowded treatment pathways and at assessing the feasibility of incorporating treatment sequences into decision making.

-The Exeter Oncology Model: RCC edition has been constructed as part of pathways pilot appraisal ID6186 and the appraisal of cabozantinib plus nivolumab ID6184.
+The Exeter Oncology Model: RCC edition has been constructed as part of [pathways pilot appraisal ID6186](https://www.nice.org.uk/guidance/indevelopment/gid-ta11186) and the [appraisal of cabozantinib plus nivolumab ID6184](https://www.nice.org.uk/guidance/ta964).
+The development of this model is described in the publication:

+> Lee, D., Burns, D. & Wilson, E. **NICE’s Pathways Pilot: Pursuing Good Decision Making in Difficult Circumstances**.
+PharmacoEconomics Open (2024). <https://doi.org/10.1007/s41669-024-00490-x>.

 No data is contained in the code.
 All input data is contained in the data folder, dummy data is provided where the data used in the appraisal was marked as confidential.

 A user interface was originally planned be added to this model at a later stage in the project.
 A tests section had also been planned for a later phase of the project.